alyvusal/kubernetes/network-policy/README.md

 | **Stateless Mode** | ❌ Not possible — all implementations are stateful. | ⚙️ Optional — certain Cilium modes (e.g., `allow-localhost: false`, or `toPorts` with L7 enforcement) can behave **semi-stateless** for more restrictive control. |
 | **Visibility of Connection State** | Limited — you can’t inspect or control connection state within a NetworkPolicy. | 🔍 Deep visibility with **Hubble**: you can monitor flows, states, and policy verdicts (e.g., allowed, denied, forwarded). |
 | **Effect on Return Traffic** | Always allowed automatically (implicit). | Configurable — return traffic allowed automatically unless restricted by **explicit deny rules** or **L7 filters**. |

+For a connection from a source pod to a destination pod to be allowed, **both** the `egress policy on the source pod` and the `ingress policy on the destination pod` need to **allow** the connection.
+If either side does not allow the connection, it will not happen.

 ---